Express Entry Work Experience Requirement: 2026 Eligibility Rules

 For OFWs in the Middle East or Singapore: Request the letter before your contract ends.
 Getting employment verification from a Gulf employer after you have left the country is significantly harder — some companies do not respond to former employee requests.

-For self-employed professionals: Prepare a statutory declaration of self-employment with supporting evidence: contracts, invoices, tax returns (BIR Form 2316 for domestic, or equivalent foreign tax documents), and client reference letters.
+For self-employed professionals: Prepare a statutory declaration of self-employment with supporting evidence: contracts, invoices, tax returns (BIR Form 2316 for salary employment, or equivalent tax documents for self-employment), and client reference letters.

 Free Download